 Strategy is alive

-To us, strategy points out where you are heading.
+Strategy points out where you are heading.
 And on what premise.
-When you look to improve your entire service, realize how many departments, roles, systems, tools, and processes have to be aligned.
+When you look to improve your entire service, realize how many departments, roles, systems, tools, and processes and partners have to be aligned.
 Every day.
 As a consequence, we don't see strategy as an outcome, but as a process that never stops.

 Sum of micro strategies